leon3s/socknet/README.md

 const testEvent = ((longitude, latitude, eventCallback) => {
     const error = doSomething(longitude, latitude);

-    // Here whe handle both cases with callback or not but you could validate the function as `Joi.func().required()` and always have it if (eventCallback) {
+    if (eventCallback) {
         if (error) eventCallback(error)
         else eventCallback(null, username)